-So, are you ready to join them on an epic scientific quest, one that has taken us from huddling in dark caves to stepping foot on the Moon?
+So are you ready to join them on an epic scientific quest, one that has taken us from huddling in dark caves to setting foot on the moon?
 (Yes, we really did that.)
-Like all adventures, this one is foremost a journey of self discovery.
-The monsters you will slay and challenges you will face are mostly constructs of your own mind.
-With the SKEPTIC’S GUIDE TO THE UNIVERSE, we can do this together.
+DON’T PANIC!
+With The Skeptic’s Guide to the Universe, we can do this together.